-Property (i) reflects the scope of this particular application of our results - we want to update within the class of ambiguity averse smooth ambiguity preferences.
+preferences.
 Since this class of preferences separates tastes (risk and ambiguity attitudes) from beliefs, property (ii) extends the common notion that new information should affect beliefs but not affect tastes to encompass ambiguity attitudes in addition to the previously assumed preservation of risk attitudes.
-Property (iii) is assumed mainly because update rules satisfying it are in a natural sense simpler than those requiring dependence on B, and because we can - we shall see that even with this restriction interesting dynamically consistent update rules exist for this class of preferences.
-The fact that we are able to avoid dependence on the feasible set stems from the smoothness of the preferences under consideration.
+Property (iii) is assumed mainly because update rules satisfying it are in a natural sense simpler than those requiring dependence on B through a channel other than g, and because we can - we shall see that even with this restriction interesting dynamically consistent update rules exist for this class of preferences.
+The fact that we are able to summarize dependence on the feasible set through g stems from the smoothness of the preferences under consideration.20